t4web/Prototype/README.md

 ```

 Then, make sure you create a template for the page.
 In the above example, I'd
-likely create the file in `module/Application/view/application/pages/about.phtml`.
+likely create the file in `module/Application/view/about.phtml`.

+After this you may go to page `http://your.host/proto?t=about`
+or
+`http://your.host/proto?t=about/first` - and will be sown template `module/Application/view/about/first.phtml`
+`http://your.host/proto?t=about/second` - and will be sown template `module/Application/view/about/second.phtml`
+`http://your.host/proto?t=about/second&l=layout/empty` - and will be sown template `module/Application/view/about/second.phtml`
+and layout `module/Application/view/layout/empty.phtml`

 ## Caching